rafrombrc/therapish/content/post/object_permanence.md

 interested in learning more about studies and thinking on this topic.

 Regardless of when and how, some sense of object permanence always does develop.
-An adult human with absolutely no sense of object permanence wouldn't be able to perform the most rudimentary of tasks.
-It may not develop equally smoothly for everyone, however.
+An adult human with absolutely no sense of object permanence couldn't perform the most rudimentary tasks.
+This development might not be equally smooth for everyone, however.
 My partner, a licensed therapist who worked in community mental health for a number of years, learned from a mentor that individuals who tend towards psychosis often have behaviors that hint at a relatively tenuous sense of object permanence.
 She learned to watch for clients